2019–20 KK Crvena zvezda season: Serbian Super League

 The 2019–20 Basketball League of Serbia was the 14th season of the Serbian highest professional basketball league and the Super League, as the second part of the season.
 The Zvezda is the defending champions.
 The season was suspended prior to its start due to the COVID-19 pandemic.
 On 28 May, the Serbian League Assembly canceled definitely the 2019–20 season due to the COVID-19 pandemic.

 Radivoj Korać Cup

 The 2020 Radivoj Korać Cup is the 14th season of the Serbian cup tournament held within February 2020.

 All times are local UTC+1.

-In the semifinal game, American guard Billy Baron scored the 3-point buzzer-beater for a 80–79 win over Mega Bemax.
+In the semifinal game, American guard Billy Baron scored the 3-point buzzer-beater for an 80–79 win over Mega Bemax.

 Adriatic Supercup

 The 2019 Adriatic Supercup was the 3rd season of the Adriatic cup tournament held in September 2019 in Zagreb, Croatia.
 The Zvezda was the defending champions, but was eliminated in quarterfinals by Koper Primorska.